 Things to Do in Palm Springs

 A desert getaway to Palm Springs can be as relaxing or as adventure-filled as you want it to be.
-Whether you crave some downtime by the pool, reading, drinking cocktails, and dipping your toes in the water, or want to go on a off-road adventure through the desert, Palm Springs has it all.
-Here are our top 5 recommendations:
+Whether you crave some downtime by the pool, reading, drinking cocktails, dipping your toes in the water, or wanting to go on an off-road adventure through the desert, Palm Springs has it all.
+Here are our top 5 recommendations of amazing things to do in Palm Springs:

 - Get some aerial views over Palm Springs from the Aerial Tramway